 Inverter Life-Span & Maintenance

 The inverter is a core component of a solar PV system and has the vital task of converting direct current energy from solar panels into alternating current energy that our homes and appliances use to run.
+It is for this reason you will need to ensure you know the required maintenance for your solar inverter to ensure it’s efficiency and lifespan.

 Unlike solar panels who have a life-span of 25 years + (due to no moving parts), an inverters life-span is usually estimated around 10 years as of a result of them having more electrical components which are sensitive to heat.